fbpx

 We’ve written in detail all about how to visit the Sian Ka’an Biosphere Reserve without a tour.

-6. Visit the beaches in Akumal
+8. Check out the beaches in Akumal

 The small town of Akumal is home to some beautiful white sand beaches, as well as a robust offshore reef.
 It’s a great place for snorkeling or lounging in the sunshine, away from the crowds of nearby Playa del Carmen and Tulum.

 You can rent snorkel gear at the beach, or ask your accommodation for help in renting as they may be able to find you a better deal.
 We rented our gear in the town of Tulum before heading out.
-If you’re going for a day trip from Tulum or Playa del Carmen, pack a lunch and some sunscreen and get a colectivo or taxi to Akumal Beach.

 Enter the Akumal Beach near the Lol-Ha Restaurant or Akumal Dive Center.
 You can also enter the beach from the CEA Center building which will charge you $5 USD for the use of their restrooms and locker facilities.